“Andrew Hilaire: the perfect drummer for Jelly Roll Morton.

 For most of his adult life we know that Hilaire suffered from a severe respiratory problem – some sources have this as chronic asthma, others as tuberculosis – which he may have had to bear since childhood.
 Yet however debilitating it may have been, a U.S. Army medical board nonetheless passed the nineteen-year-old fit to be drafted for the Great War in September 1918, although fortunately hostilities ended before his number came up.
 Even at this early point in his life, Hilaire on his draft card gave his profession as ‘Musician’, so we can reasonably deduce that he had likely been playing music at least from his early ‘teens, and in the saloons and cabarets which teemed around the entertainment district known as ‘The Stroll’, he would have found ample opportunities for employment.

 Soon Florence Mills’s busy touring schedule took her elsewhere, and Hilaire graduated to a band led by another female powerhouse, the twenty-year-old pianist Lillian Hardin, who had begun her career year or so earlier in the Original Creole Orchestra (also known as the Sugar Johnny band) at the De Luxe alongside several other expat New Orleans musicians – cornettist Freddie Keppard, clarinettist Jimmie Noone and drummer Fred ‘Tubby’ Hall.
 [For more information about the formation and breakup of this band see ‘Hero #12: Tubby Hall.’]
-‘Miss Lil’ was a rising force in Chicago jazz in 1918 and 1919, and soon secured her new band a plum residency at one of Chicago’s grandest nightclubs, the Dreamland Café.
+‘Miss Lil’ was a rising force in Chicago jazz in 1918 and 1919, and soon secured her new band a plum residency just down the street at one of Chicago’s grandest nightclubs, the Dreamland Café.
 At 3520 South State Street, the Dreamland had first opened its doors in 1914, but in the late 1910s came under the ownership of entrepreneur William Bottoms, who lavishly refurbished it with the intention of making it a centre for jazz entertainment:

 “In the large dome in the center of the ceiling hangs a beautiful bunch of green foliage, in which blaze red, white and blue incandescent electric lights.
 On the outer edge of the dome are several dozen incandescent lights, with the initial “D”.
 Hanging from the ceiling there are four lights covered with shades, hand painted.
 Gold decoration is the color scheme and on the floor is a new Brussels carpet.
 In the centre is a glass floor five feet square under which brilliant lights burn with stunning effect.
 On each table is an electric shade. […] At the west end is the special balcony for the New Orleans Jazz Band.” – Chicago Whip, November 19, 1920.
 The musicians of the ‘New Orleans Jazz Band’ are not mentioned by name.
 Was Andrew Hilaire present?
 Fortunately, a photograph exists of Lil and her band at the Dreamland during these months, in which the drummer (small and blurry though he appears) looks to me like he could well be our man.